evertrust/terraform-provider-horizon/docs/resources/certificate.md

 Provides a Certificate resource.
 This resource allow you to manage the life cycle of a certificate.

-This resource creates and enroll a certificate on Horizon, with centralized or decentralized method.
+This resource enrolls a certificate on Horizon, either via centralized or decentralized enrollment.
 To enroll with the decentralized method you just need to edit the `csr` argument.
-The argument `key_file` is required for a centralized enroll, but forbiden in decentralized enroll.
+The argument `key_file` is required for a centralized enroll, but forbidden in decentralized enroll.

 ## Example Usage